Burla-Cloud/documentation_website/docs/Getting-Started.md

 - An Artifact Registry repository.

 All resources are by default accessible only from inside your google cloud project.
-For the `install` command to work, your user account will need permissions to access following services:
+For the `deploy` command to work, your user account will need permissions to access following services:

 - Compute Engine: `Compute Admin`
 - Firestore: `Cloud Datastore User`